 Kew Green VCT (Stansted) Limited owns the long leasehold interest in and operates the 254 bedroom Holiday Inn Express hotel at London Stansted airport.

 Lab M has long enjoyed an international reputation for the high quality and range of its dehydrated culture media, routinely used in microbiology laboratories around the world.
 It was acquired by Neogen Corporation in 2015.

-ACP built a run-of-river hydro scheme, Liatre Burn, on the Glen Cannich estate.
+ACP has built a run-of-river hydro scheme, Liatre Burn, on the Glen Cannich estate.
 The 500 kW high-head scheme is located near Loch Mullardoch in Glen Cannich, some 35km south-west of Inverness.

 Lombardy Court VCT built and operated a 24 bedroom home for residents with learning disabilities in Ipswich, Suffolk.
 The company was successfully sold in March 2004.

 Masters is a global healthcare solution provider, distributing a comprehensive range of prescription drugs and medical supplies, specializing in Named Patient Supply, in over 90 countries worldwide.